-- Good communication skills, to connect with all ages and to non-church communities; - Leadership and a clear vision, but open to discussion; - A listening ear; - A friendly and approachable personality with a sense of humour; - Fostering of discipleship and deepening of faith; - Encouragement and support for lay ministry; - A focus on the community; - Visiting the housebound in isolated places; - Rural empathy.
+- Good communication skills, to connect with all ages and to non-church communities; - Leadership and a clear vision, but open to discussion; - A listening ear; - A friendly and approachable personality with a sense of humour; - Fostering of discipleship and deepening of faith; - Encouragement and support for lay ministry; - A focus on the community; - Visiting the housebound in isolated places; - · Rural empathy.

 The Benefice will fund a part-time administrative post in support of the Rector, initially of four hours per week, working from the parish office in St Mary's Church Centre in Bishops Lydeard.
-The exact job description will be agreed when an appointment has been made.
+The previous post has lapsed, and a volunteer has acted as an administrator during the vacancy.
+Once a Rector has been appointed and the exact job description agreed, this paid post will be filled as soon as possible, with a full handover from the present volunteer worker.